 The format of the first day is very interactive and treated like a workshop.

-There is a lot of knowledge transfer where we go into more detail on how the IBM Cognos Budgeting, Forecasting and Planning solution (TM1) works; terminology and example models and other key components to help you think about what is possible when we start deep-diving into your specific requirements.
+There is a lot of knowledge transfer where we go into more detail on how the IBM budgeting, forecasting and planning solution (Planning Analytics) works; terminology and example models and other key components to help you think about what is possible when we start deep-diving into your specific requirements.

 - copies/examples of existing templates, spreadsheets and reports

 - dimensionality (such as chart of accounts and hierarchy)

 - anything else that would be appropriate for reference or discussion.